asalda/FiCUS/README.md

 2. (_Bottom left:_) shows histograms with the best-fit light-fractions as a function of stellar age and metallicity;
 3. (_Bottom right:_) inclcudes a summary chart with the main best-fit parameters.

-An example of `FiCUS` plot for the previous CDFS017345 SED fit is visualized below.
+An example of `FiCUS`'s plot for the previous CDFS017345 is visualized below.

 ![plot_example](examples/example.png)